 This website presents in-progress results of the Research Project of National Interest (PRIN) “Contested wetlands in Sahelian drylands: which kind of development and for whom?”.
-The PRIN was funded by the Italian Ministry of Education, Universities and Research (MIUR) and was launched in March 2020
+The PRIN was funded by the Italian Ministry of Education, Universities and Research (MIUR) and was launched in March 2020.

-The website provides an open-access platform for sharing the research team's analysis, as well as a space for dynamic discussion around the Sahel and the use of water resources in the arid zones of sub-Saharan Africa.
+The website provides an open-access platform for sharing the research team's analyses as well as a space for dynamic discussion around the Sahel and the use of water resources in the arid zones of sub-Saharan Africa.